Thunder25Beast/torsion-diffusion-protein-gen/README.md

 ##  Overview

 This project implements a **Torsion-Space Diffusion Model** for generating protein backbones.
 Unlike traditional approaches that diffuse in Cartesian coordinates (often leading to broken bonds), our model operates on torsion angles ($\phi, \psi, \omega$).
-This guarantees **perfect local geometry** (bond lengths of 3.8�) by construction.
+This guarantees **perfect local geometry** (bond lengths of 3.8 A) by construction.

 To ensure the generated proteins fold into compact, realistic structures, we introduce a **Geometric Refinement Module** that optimizes the Radius of Gyration (Rg) while strictly preserving bond constraints.